Battle of Alba de Tormes: Background

 With Marshal Michel Ney on leave, Jean Gabriel Marchand assumed command of the VI Corps, based at Salamanca.
 The corps had been forced to quit Galicia earlier in 1809 and had been involved in the operations in the aftermath of the Battle of Talavera in July.
 After hard campaigning and a lack of reinforcements, VI Corps was not in a good condition to fight.
 Furthermore, Marchand's talents were not equal to those of his absent chief.
 Del Parque advanced from Ciudad Rodrigo in late September with the divisions of La Carrera, Losada, Belveder, and Anglona.
 Filled with scorn for his Spanish adversaries, an overconfident Marchand advanced on the village of Tamames, 56 km southwest of Salamanca.
-In the Battle of Tamames on 18 October 1809, the French suffered an embarrassing defeat.
-This source also listed Ballesteros' division in the Spanish order of battle.
+At the Battle of Tamames on 18 October 1809, the French suffered an embarrassing defeat.
 The French lost 1,400 killed and wounded out of 14,000 soldiers and 14 guns.
 Spanish casualties were only 700 out of 21,500 men and 18 cannons.
-After the battle, Del Parque was joined by Ballesteros' division, giving him 30,000 troops.
+After the battle, Del Parque was joined by Ballesteros's division, giving him 30,000 troops.
 As the Spanish advanced, Marchand abandoned Salamanca and Del Parque's men occupied the city on 25 October.

 Marchand retreated north to the town of Toro on the Duero River.
 Here he was joined by François Étienne de Kellermann with 1,500 infantry in three battalions and a 3,000-trooper dragoon division.
 Kellermann took command of the French force and marched upstream, crossing to the south bank at Tordesillas.
 Reinforced by General of Brigade Nicolas Godinot's force, Kellermann challenged Del Parque by marching directly on Salamanca.
 The Spaniard backpedaled, giving up Salamanca and retreating to the south.
 In the meantime, the guerillas in Province of León became very active.
 Kellermann left the VI Corps holding Salamanca and raced back to León to stamp out the uprising.